kboutarel/HackPrinceton-Scraper/README.md

 * `requests` :  used to perform HTTP requests and easily handle the responses.

 * `lxml` : used to parse HTML code.

+After installing Python, a tool called `pip` will be installed as well and will be used to install these librairies.
+However, you might need to modify your PATH environment variable and add the folder where `pip` is installed.
+* `Windows`: `C:\Python27\Scripts`

+* `Mac OS X`: `/Library/Frameworks/Python.framework/Versions/2.7/bin`

+* `Linux`: `/usr/lib/python2.7/Scripts`

+Once that is done, run both of these commands to download the librairies:
+    pip install requests

+    pip install lxml

+Note: You might need to be in Administrator mode for Windows, or use `sudo` for the rest

+At this point, you have all the tools necessary to start the assignment!
+YAY!

+## Part 1: Submissions